DUNE-DAQ/daq-buildtools/docs/README.md

 ```
 ...where to see all available candidate releases, run `dbt-create -l -b candidate`.

-And to build against a frozen release (_not recommended_, as the codebase changes fairly rapidly), you don't need the `-b <release type>` argument at all.
+And to build against a stable release (_not recommended_, as the codebase changes fairly rapidly), you don't need the `-b <release type>` argument at all.
 You can just do:
 ```
-dbt-create <frozen release> <name of work area subdirectory>
+dbt-create <stable release> <name of work area subdirectory>
 ```

 The structure of your work area will look like the following: